Top 15 Best Practices of Network Firewall [Updated 2023]

 - Network Segmentation - Use network firewalls internally for segment networks.
 Also, implement a firewall to satisfy an organization’s security policy.

 - Security Audit - Conduct security tests against firewalls regularly and correct them on any issue.

 - Log Management - Always use a secure remote Syslog server.
 It helps to prevent the manipulation of logs by a malicious attacker.

 - Service Provider - Consider managed service providers for firewall management to get expertise in the field of firewall management services.

 - Change Management - Use change management practices for a network firewall.
 Document everything on changing any configuration.

 - Secure Desktops - All desktops should run a personal firewall in the network.
-This acts as an extra layer of security if your desktop or laptop using public wifi and more susceptible to attack.
+This acts as an extra layer of security if your desktop or laptop using public wifi and is more susceptible to attack.

-- Backup - Regularly backup the firewall rule-base and configuration files in read-only backup devices.
+- Backup - Regularly back up the firewall rule base and configuration files in read-only backup devices.

 Subscribe us to receive more such articles updates in your email.